 If all the stars align, you’re ready to introduce your home to this old-fashioned feature.
 Here’s what to expect with this project.

-Assuming you’re not fortunate enough to be installing the door in a home that’s under construction, expect to remove the drywall on both sides of the wall where the pocket door will go.
+Assuming you’re not fortunate enough to be installing a pocket door in a home that’s under construction, expect to remove the drywall on both sides of the wall where the pocket door will go.
 You’ll remove the studs as well to make way for a new door header and pocket door framework.
 If your home was built before 1978 and it’s likely that the existing walls were finished with lead-based paints, you need to follow protocol to dispose of the materials you’re ripping out.

 Do yourself a favor and buy a pocket door installation kit or prefabricated frame—it simplifies the project by orders of magnitude.
 Kits come with all the hardware, including the track system from which the door hangs; premade units are just what they sound like, with all the parts where they belong.
 Both include detailed instructions that minimize mistakes.
 The prefabricated frames fit standard door sizes, but a competent do-it-yourselfer can customize.

 Most pocket doors hang from recessed tracks, with the top of the door attached to a trolley system and glides that keep the door centered as it moves.
 But some are mounted from the ground—or from the ground and ceiling—if the door is heavier and wider than normal.
 A ground-mounted system can present a tripping hazard and limit accessibility, but you can find recessed tracks that eliminate this problem.
 Expect to spend more for this setup.

 After installing a pocket door’s frame, you’ll hang the door and adjust it so it’s plumb.
 Remove the door temporarily to paint it and install any recessed hardware, then remount it before hanging new drywall on both sides from the frame’s split studs and nailing baseboard or other molding to the base plate.
 The last step is to finish the jambs.